yeraydiazdiaz/yeray.dev/_drafts/2021-08-29-10-things-i-love-and-miss-in-elixir-from-python.md

 end
 ```

-This allows you to express complex pipelines clearly and succintly so the reader can understand each operation separately and compose the result.
+This allows you to express complex pipelines clearly and succinctly so the reader can understand each operation separately and compose the result.
 For smaller tasks it's not that big a deal but when there are 4 or more steps you start appreciating how clearly the data flow is described.

 ## Miss: Ecosystem